uksrc/uksrc.github.io/index.md

     alt: "Source code text in yellow and pink overlaying a blurry photo  of computer racks."
     title: "Global digital research infrastructure"
     excerpt: "Developing innovative computational and data facilities, tools, and services that will enable analysis of 700PB of data generated per year by the SKA telescopes"
-    url: "#test-link"
   - image_path: assets/images/BarredSpiral-hst-600x400.png
     image_caption: "Robert Braun"
     alt: "A barred spiral galaxy.
 Image courtesy of NASA, ESA and the Hubble Heritage Team (STScI/AURA)."
     title: "Strengthening the UK astronomy community"
-    excerpt: "Working with astronomers to enable the exploration of evolution of the early universe using SKA data"
+    excerpt: "Working with the UK astronomers to prepare prepared for early exploitation of the opportunities afforded by the SKAWorking with astronomers to enable the exploration of evolution of the early universe using SKA data"
-    url: "#test-link"
   - image_path: assets/images/SKA-at-Night-600x400 .jpg
     image_caption: "Credit: SKAO"
     title: "Enabling research across the world"
     excerpt: "Working with international partners to "
-    url: "#test-link"

 ---